swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

-Let's end with a final dramatic example, we present a port of [Rob Pike's Go code](http://talks.golang.org/2012/concurrency.slide#50) that demonstrate parallel search with timeouts:
+Let's end with a final dramatic example, we present a port of [Rob Pike's Go code](http://talks.golang.org/2012/concurrency.slide#50) that demonstrates parallel search with timeouts:

 ```
 (defn fake-search [kind]